JoshuaCHartman/NYU_VR_Projects/README.md

 This project was challenging, as it was the first project I have constructed in VR.
 The project was built with XR Interaction Toolkit, Plugin Manager, and OpenXR for Oculus in Unity 2021.
 These build choices were made to reduce compatibility and functionality issues that arose when attempting to use earlier versions of those packages.
 While many of the key components are the same in a general sense, numerous details, features, and functionality have been altered since the creation of the project example.
 Furthermore, many of the core XR packages used in the example project were in a preview state.
 This project uses packages that are out of preview.

-This maze project will be expanded in future projects to include animations and increasted interactivity, as well as fine-tuning the VR experience, bug fixes, etc.
+This maze project will be expanded in future projects to include animations, NPCs, and increasted interactivity, as well as fine-tuning the VR experience, bug fixes, etc.

 Maze layout requirements :
 ![Maze_Layout_requirements](https://user-images.githubusercontent.com/73659857/162364298-3eee6c70-3068-4a12-9bdf-304b74e8ccba.jpg)